Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 Crack CB targeting LED, draw [LED]
 Cast LED (11)
 Crack for RRR
-Cast BW (12) targeting ToA for 13 storm
+Cast BW (12) targeting ToA for 13 storm.

 The key point here is the fact that both the second CB and the BW can be cast via LED mana and we can make loops without effecting our exiled BW.